My Priorities

 Every resident deserves to know what their local government is doing and why.
 I'll push for earlier public input on major decisions, clearer communication about town projects, and more accessible council meetings.
 The best decisions happen when residents are informed and engaged from the start.

 Prosper is growing whether we like it or not.
 The question is whether we manage that growth wisely.
-That means ensuring new development pays its fair share, infrastructure keeps pace with rooftops, and we protect the quality of life that brought us all here.
-Growth should benefit existing residents, not just developers.
+That means holding developers accountable for the infrastructure their projects require, attracting businesses so homeowners don't carry the full tax burden, and protecting the quality of life that brought us all here.
+Growth should benefit existing residents, not just developers—and that includes ensuring our fire and police have the capacity to keep pace with new rooftops.

 Your tax dollars should be spent wisely.
 That means right-sizing projects from the start, planning for long-term maintenance costs, and being honest about what things really cost.
-I've worked on the bond committee and P&Z—I know how to read a budget and ask the tough questions.
+I've worked on the bond committee and Planning & Zoning Commission—I know how to read a budget and ask the tough questions.